 Lentil, quinoa & barley vegetarian shepherd’s pie with a potato, parsnip and goats cheese topping!
 This veggie pie is packed with flavor and texture.
 It’s sure to be adored by your family and is one of the healthiest comfort food dishes you can prepare.

-Lentils.
-Quinoa.
-Barley.
+Lentils, quinoa and barley make up the bulk of this vegetarian shepherd’s pie.
 These foods have everything going for them.
-They are cheap, they are healthy, they are easy to cook, they can be comforting and stodgy.
-Why why why don’t I eat them more often?
+They are cheap, healthy, easy to cook, filling and so adaptable.
+Why don’t I eat them more often?

 Lentils and grains can really excel in recipes where they are intended to replace ground meat, but they need a lot of help in doing so.
-You can not just do a straight-up substitution of beef to lentils because where meat would have added flavor to the dish, the lentils are soaking it in and diluting it.
-You need much more to go around, and I totally considered that when making this shepherd’s pie.
+You can not just do a straight-up substitution of beef to lentils because where meat would have added flavor to the dish, the lentils are soaking it all in.
+You need much more to go around.

 There is not huge list of ingredients for this pie, but the filling is absolutely flavorful enough because the ingredients are all very strong.
 Mustard powder and prepared dijon mustard go a long way to infusing a savory depth, without it getting spicy.